zuozhenggh/learning-library/oci-library/oci-hol/oci-hpc/hpc-wrf/wrf-wps-setup-install-run-cluster/wrf-wps-setup-install-run-cluster.md

     ./wrf.exe
     ./real.exe
     ```
 4. Now that WRF has been compiled we need to compile WPS.
 WRF must be compiled first.
-Here we choose option 3 because we are using the a Linux operating system (Ubuntu) on x86 infrastructure (OCI VM.Standard2.16) along with the gfortran compiler.
+Here we choose option 3 because we are using the a Linux operating system (Oracle Linux) on x86 infrastructure (OCI BM.HPC2.36) along with the gfortran compiler.

     ```
     cd /mnt/nfs-share/WRF/WPS-4.1